 - Natural remedy for the liver/brain disease hepatic encephalopathy

 This is due to probiotics’ direct and indirect influences on various organs and systems, especially the rate at which your body produces inflammation and controls hormone production.
 The “good bacteria” and other organisms living within your gut might as well be considered an organ in their own right, because they’re critically important to the health of your brain, hormones, heart, lungs, liver and digestive organs (and, after all, contain the majority of your immune system).

-Sauerkraut is very low-calorie, but as you can see it’s an anti-inflammatory food and is packed with benefits.
+Sauerkraut is very low-calorie, and as you can see it’s an anti-inflammatory food and packed with benefits.
 Besides having probiotics to offer, sauerkraut is a good source of antioxidants and dietary fiber, thanks to its main ingredient: cabbage.

 One reason you might want to stick to a smaller serving?
 It’s a bit high in sodium (with about 20 percent of your needs in every ½ cup serving) considering sea salt is one of the main ingredients.

 A half-cup serving of sauerkraut (about 75 grams) has about:

 - 11 milligrams vitamin C (17 percent DV)

 - 10 micrograms vitamin K (8 percent DV)

 - 1 milligram iron (6 percent DV)